MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 Version control keeps a complete history of your work on a given project.
 It facilitates collaboration on projects where everyone can work freely on a part of the project without overwriting others’ changes.
-You can move between past versions and rollback when needed.
+You can move between past versions and roll back when needed.
-Also, you can review the history of your project through commit messages that describe changes on the source code, and see what exactly has been modified in any given commit.
+Also, you can review the history of your project through commit messages that describe changes in the source code, and see what exactly has been modified in any given commit.
 You can see who made the changes and when it happened.